KEL013021/Capstones_project/README.md

        Web Application
 ### Non-functional requirements
       Fast and Easy to Use
-          BrgyGo is designed to respond quickly.
+         -BrgyGo is designed to respond quickly.
 The system should feel smooth and simple enough that even those with little technical experience (like barangay staff or residents).

       Always Available
-         The system should be available almost all the time.
+         -The system should be available almost all the time.
 It should also work well on commonly used web browsers like Chrome, and on Android phones.
           To avoid losing data, regular system backups must be done, and the platform should be stable even when many users are using it at once.